open-quantum-safe/oqs-demos/openssh/USAGE.md

         docker exec --user oqs -it oqs-openssh-server ssh oqs@localhost

-3. Accept the host key and authenticate with the default password `oqs.pw`
+3. Accept the host key and authenticate with the default password `Pa55W0rd`

 4. To clean up, exit the ssh session with `exit` and run